dune-project/dune-typetree/README.md

 TypeTree depends on the following software packages:

-* The dune-common library from DUNE, version 2.4-dev.
+* The dune-common library from DUNE, version 2.9.
 The dependency is actually very weak, and you can easily use the library standalone by replacing the few convenience components reused from dune-common (and by replacing the build system, of course).

 * TypeTree uses lots and lots of templates, so you need a decent C++ compiler.
-  This release requires a compiler that is at least compatible with GCC 5 in C++14 mode, so it whould work with all recent versions of GCC since version 5 and modern versions of the clang compiler (3.9+).
-Very recent versions of ICC (icpc 18+) should also work, but this is not tested on a regular basis.
+  This release requires a compiler that is at least compatible with GCC 7 in C++17 mode or clang compiler (9+).

 License
 -------